-- Safeguard children's wellbeing and maintain public trust in the teaching profession. - Provide staff, upon induction, with the Child Protection and Safeguarding Policy, Staff Code of Conduct, part one of 'Keeping Children Safe in Education' (2022), behaviour (Wellbeing and Engagement) policy, attendance policy, online safety guidance and the identity of the DSL and any deputies. - Ensure that staff understand and follow policies and procedures agreed by the governing body and provide these during Induction.
+- Safeguard children's wellbeing and maintain public trust in the teaching profession. - Provide staff, upon induction, with the Child Protection and Safeguarding Policy, Staff Code of Conduct, part one of 'Keeping Children Safe in Education' (2023), Behaviour (Wellbeing and Engagement) policy, Attendance policy (including the safeguarding response to children who are absent from education, particularly on repeat occasions and/or prolonged periods), Online safety guidance and the identity of the DSL and any deputies. - Ensure that staff understand and follow policies and procedures agreed by the governing body and provide these during Induction. - Ensure the procedures for Filtering and Monitoring are robust, regularly monitored and fit for purpose relating to the changing eSafety landscape. - Coordinate a review of the Schools Filtering and Monitoring systems and report this to the Governing Board.